olegmishutin/YouTube-Downloader/README.md

 * JS for the logic of working with Python.

 ## Some info

+Some videos cannot be downloaded in such a high format as presented on YouTube, it depends on the video.

 At the moment, the app has a major disadvantage - it works in **one thread**.
 Keep this in mind when using the app.